Miclee7/holiday-mod/README.md

 # Tough Turtle Tussle REMIX
 ## About
 Tough Turtle Tussle REMIX(New name TBD) is an experimental mod for the PC version of _Minecraft Legends_.
-Built off of "Tough Turtle Tussle" by Daniel Savage with many of my own assets added.
+Built off of "Tough Turtle Tussle" by Daniel Savage with many other assets added.
 You goal is to defeat the Horde of the Frost.

+Many thanks to potato man (https://twitter.com/CagilMartin) for elite elf models!

 TODO: ADD IMAGES